Iconic hour glass from 'Wizard of Oz' sells for nearly $500,000

 It has been called one of the most memorable and iconic set props from the famous film "The Wizard of Oz."

-The hour glass from the scene in the film where the Wicked Witch of the West reveals to Dorothy that she only has a short time to live, has just sold at auction for nearly $500,000.
+The hour glass, from the scene in the film when the Wicked Witch of the West reveals to Dorothy that she only has a short time to live, has just sold at auction for nearly $500,000.

 Heritage Auctions facilitated the sale of the iconic piece of Hollywood memorabilia.